About This Material

 You can go back to the town to let them know that you forgot something.
 But it is always best to put down everything you need at the beginning.
 If something surprising comes up, you can go back to the town.

-You can be disqualified for 120 days if you lie on an application for GA.
-The town is not supposed to assume that anything you left out means you lied.
+The town is not supposed to assume that anything you left out accidentally means you lied.
 They should talk to you about anything they found out that is different from what you told them.
 You should not be disqualified for anything that is insignificant, such as that you had a doctor's appointment at 1:00 when it was at 1:15, or if you quit a job 10 years ago and say you never quit any job.
-If the town wants to disqualify you for fraud, they are supposed to give you GA until you get a fair hearing decision.
-If the fair hearing officer agrees with the disqualification, then you can be disqualified for 120 days.

 How do I find out what help I will get?